Main menu

 Project Description

-Construction of the proposed project will result in replacement of the existing drawbridge with a fixed bridge at a higher elevation.
-The existing drawbridge has not been used to accommodate large ships for approximately 50 years.
 The bridge was originally built in 1949 and was designed to only carry vehicular and pedestrian traffic.
 In 2007, SFMTA retrofitted the bridge to carry two light rail tracks, with overhead electric wires and poles to provide power to light rail vehicles.
-The existing bridge carries four lanes of vehicle traffic, two Muni light rail tracks, and two sidewalks.
+The bridge currently carries four lanes of vehicle traffic, two Muni light rail tracks, and two sidewalks.
+The drawbridge has not been used to accommodate large ships in Islais Creek for approximately 50 years.

 What is the purpose of an EIR?